-Managing Your Production Server with InMotion Central
+Managing Your WordPress Server

 When you have a live server associated with a project, InMotion Central makes it easy to manage it.
 For example, you may want to connect with SSH keys, view your server’s hostname, or stop/restart the server.
 Once connected via SSH you have full control as the root user to modify your server as needed.
-This guide will show you how to manage your server with InMotion Central.
+This guide will show you how to manage your server with Central.

 How to Manage Your Server

-The first step in administering your server is accessing the Manage Server menu of InMotion Central.
+The first step in administering your server is accessing the Manage Server menu of Central.
 Keep in mind that this option is only available for environments with sites that have been published to a server.

 1. Login to InMotion Central.